DoubangoTelecom/ultimateALPR-SDK/samples/c++/README.md

 Every sample contain a single C++ source file and is easy to cross compile.

 <a name="cross-compilation-rpi"></a>
-## Raspberry pi (Raspbian OS) ##
+## Raspberry Pi (Raspbian OS) ##

-This section explain how to install Raspberry pi 4 (Raspbian OS) toolchain to cross compile the samples.
+This section explain how to install Raspberry Pi 4 (Raspbian OS) toolchain to cross compile the samples.
 These instructions can be easily adapted to another target platform (e.g Android).

 <a name="cross-compilation-rpi-install"></a>
 ### Installing the toolchain ###

 <a name="cross-compilation-rpi-install-windows"></a>
 #### Windows ####
-The toolchain for Raspberry pi 4 could be found at [http://sysprogs.com/getfile/566/raspberry-gcc8.3.0.exe](http://sysprogs.com/getfile/566/raspberry-gcc8.3.0.exe) and more toolchain versions are at [https://gnutoolchains.com/raspberry/](https://gnutoolchains.com/raspberry/).
+The toolchain for Raspberry Pi 4 could be found at [http://sysprogs.com/getfile/566/raspberry-gcc8.3.0.exe](http://sysprogs.com/getfile/566/raspberry-gcc8.3.0.exe) and more toolchain versions are at [https://gnutoolchains.com/raspberry/](https://gnutoolchains.com/raspberry/).

 If you haven't changed the installation dir then, it should be installed at **C:\SysGCC**.
 To add the toolchain to the **%PATH**:
 ```